toshi-search/Toshi/README.md

 Tohsi is meant to be a full text search engine similar to ElasticSearch.
 Ideally, if what Tantivy is to Lucene, Toshi strives to be that for ElasticSearch.

+#### Motivations
+Toshi will always target stable rust and will try our best to never make any use of unsafe.
+While underlying libraries may make some use of unsafe, Toshi will make a concerted effort to vet these libraries in an effort to be completely free of unsafe Rust usage.
+The reason I chose this was because I felt that for this to actually become an attractive option for people to consider it would have to have be safe, stable and consistent.
+This was why stable rust was chosen because of the guarentees and safety it provides.
+Since Toshi is not meant to be a library I'm perfectly fine with having this requirement because people who would want to use this more than likely will take it off the shelf and not modify it.
+So my motivation was to cater to that usecase when building Toshi.

 #### Build Requirements
-Toshi will always target stable rust and will never make any use of unsafe.
-While underlying libraries may make some use of unsafe, Toshi will make a concerted effort to vet these libraries in an effort to be completely free of unsafe Rust usage.
+At this current time Toshi should build and work fine on Windows, OSX and Linux.
+From dependency requirements you are going to be Rust >= 1.27 and cargo installed to build.

 #### Configuration